Shanchana/Speech-Emotion-Recognition-with-Response/README.md

 - **Continuous Support**: The 24/7 availability ensures users have access to emotional support at any time, providing a reliable resource for managing mental health.
 - **Empathy and Understanding**: By generating empathetic responses, the assistant helps users feel heard and validated, which is crucial for emotional well-being.
 - **Convenience and Accessibility**: Users can interact with the assistant from the comfort of their own homes, reducing the barriers associated with traditional mental health services such as cost, availability, and stigma.
-- **Personalization**: Over time, the assistant can learn from interactions to provide increasingly personalized support, enhancing the user experience.

 #### Technical Implementation